ubinux/dnf/README.md

         - If you change a terminal, you should source toolchain again.
 ```
 #### (2) rpm packages
-   Created by yocto, for example, one repo director in rpm format for x86 likes as following:
+&emsp;&emsp;Created by yocto, for example, one repo director in rpm format for x86 likes as following:
 ```
       $ ls /home/test/workdir/dnf_test/oe_repo/
         rpm